nemesisdb/nemesisdb/docs/docs/home/client-apis.md

 ## KV

 - All KV commands require a session token
-- Session tokens are strings (max/min lengths haven't been defined yet)
+- Session tokens are 64-bit unsigned integers
 - `KV_SETQ` and `KV_ADDQ` only respond on error, all other commands always respond